x-crowbar-x/PyBye/README.md

 Log-out program for Linux desktop.
 ****
 ![Screenshot](/Screenshot/PyBye-window.png "Main window")
+Unfortunately I am not able to update the screenshot for now, as I had to temporarily move from Qtile to Gnome, on which it does not looks as intended.
+Basicly, it now has animations on mouse hover and focus, as well as big circular buttons.
 ****
 ## What you need to know

 PyBye is a simple little log-out program with the help of which, it is more aesthetically pleasing (for me anyway) to end the current session, lock screen or suspend.
+And of course this program is mostly for those who use window managers, for obvious reasons.
+Also, I've customized it for my system and idk how to put appearance settings inside the config...
+So, for now users can only change the values inside the `style.css` file.

 ### Features